asu-cis-capstone/talkshop/README.md

 * Figure out how to allow the user to search based on the criteria we have laid out in our search form template

 ##v0.5 Release Notes
-* Created database connectivity to the speaker and teacher registration forms
-* Figured out how to pull information from registration forms to create a user's profile
-* Figured out how to display speaker profile listings based on information pulled from the database
-* Set up image upload feature within the registration forms

-##To Do List
-* Figure out how to send email
-* Complete search functionality

-##v0.6 Release Notes
 * Continued to work on and enhance search functionality.
 * Discovered issues with form validation, began debugging.
 * Continued to work on email functionality.